tf2classic-android/source-thirdparty/curl/docs/URL-SYNTAX.md

 3. Such a URL might use other schemes than you thought of or planned for.

-## "RFC3986 plus"
+## "RFC 3986 plus"

 curl recognizes a URL syntax that we call "RFC 3986 plus".
-It is grounded on the well established RFC 3986 to make sure previously written command lines and curl using scripts will remain working.
+It is grounded on the well established RFC 3986 to make sure previously written command lines and curl using scripts remain working.

 curl's URL parser allows a few deviations from the spec in order to inter-operate better with URLs that appear in the wild.

 ### spaces

+A URL provided to curl cannot contain spaces.
+They need to be provided URL encoded to be accepted in a URL by curl.

-In particular `Location:` headers that indicate to the client where a resource has been redirected to, sometimes contain spaces.
+An exception to this rule: `Location:` response headers that indicate to a client where a resource has been redirected to, sometimes contain spaces.
 This is a violation of RFC 3986 but is fine in the WHATWG spec. curl handles these by re-encoding them to `%20`.

 ### non-ASCII